-While the majority of students (70%) still enter and attend only one institution, a significant number of students are attending more than one institutions (30%).
-At the extreme, one student in the cohort enrolled at seven of the 9 possible USHE schools between 2007 and 2015 (table 1).
+While the majority of students (70%) still enter and attend only one institution, a significant number of students attend more than one institution (30%).
+At the extreme, one student in the cohort enrolled at seven of the nine possible USHE schools between 2007 and 2015 (table 1).